laurakond/artly-api/TESTING.md

 ### User stories testing

 - API functionality is tied closely with the front-end application, without which the front-end would not work as intended.
-Therefore, below used user stories are taken from the front end.
-To see the front end user stories testing follow this [link](https://github.com/laurakond/artly/blob/main/TESTING.md#user-stories-testing).
+Therefore, user stories below are taken from the front end.
+To see the front-end user stories' testing follow this [link](https://github.com/laurakond/artly/blob/main/TESTING.md#user-stories-testing).

 | As a site user                                                                                                                           | Requirements met | Image                                                                                                                                                                                                                          | Comments                                                                                                                                                                                                    |
 | ---------------------------------------------------------------------------------------------------------------------------------------- | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |